Testing a modular approach for Solutions Journalism

 We custom-built our modular backend to integrate seamlessly with the JSON architecture used by our content management system, Payload.

-Thank you to Ashley Hopkinson from Solutions Journalism Network and Jodi Rave Spotted Bear for wanting this, and being perhaps the first Editor-in-Chief to actually give modular journalism a spin to write a story.
+Thank you to Ashley Hopkinson from Solutions Journalism Network for her insights, and to Jodi Rave Spotted Bear for championing this.
+She is perhaps the first Editor-in-Chief to actually take modular journalism for a spin to build a story.

 What's in the diagram below: